deeplyembeddedWP/temperature-data-logger/README.md

   }
 }
 ```
-**_NOTE_**: Timestamps aren't supported as of now, but can be extended to do so in the future with an RTC.
-As of now, errors field is unused and just being used as a place-holder for future use.
+**_NOTE_**: Timestamps aren't supported, but can be extended to do so in the future with an RTC.
+As of now, the errors field is unused and is a placeholder for future use.